When Large Vision-Language Models Meet Person Re-Identification: Introduction

-To address these issues, we propose a new framework called LVLM-ReID.
-We propose to leverage the superior semantic understanding and generation ability of LVLMs to assist ReID.
+To address these issues, we propose a new ReID framework called LVLM-ReID to leverage the superior semantic understanding and generation ability of LVLMs.
 Specifically, as shown in Fig.~\ref{fig:intro}~(c), we use instruction to guide the LVLM to focus on specific visual semantics in pedestrian images, generating a semantic token representing the pedestrian’s appearance information.
 We then design an effective interaction module between the generated token and visual tokens, refining the visual representations of pedestrians while reinforcing the semantic token as a discriminative identity representation.
 Ultimately, the reinforced semantic token is optimized and used during inference to achieve person retrieval.
 Our framework integrates the generative process of LVLMs into the ReID model, eliminating the need for additional image caption annotations and enabling end-to-end effective learning.
-More importantly, during the inference phase, we continue to leverage the generative power of LVLMs to adaptively enhance visual features.
-Our experiments show that one generated semantic token can effectively facilitate the learning of pedestrian representations.
-Our contributions are summarized as follows: \begin{itemize} \item We propose a novel framework that incorporates LVLMs into the person ReID task, offering a new perspective on using generative language models to assist discriminative visual models.

-\item We propose to utilize the generative capability of LVLMs to produce a semantic token for pedestrians and design a semantic-guided interaction module leveraging the generated semantic token to enhance identity representations.

-\item Experimental results show that, without requiring additional annotations, our method effectively improves the discriminability of identity features and achieves competitive results across multiple datasets. \end{itemize}
+More importantly, during the inference phase, we continue to leverage the generative power of LVLMs to enhance visual features adaptively.
+Our experiments show that one LVLM-generated semantic token can effectively facilitate the learning of pedestrian representations. \textbf{Our contributions are summarized as follows:} \textbf{(1)} We propose a novel framework that incorporates LVLMs into the person ReID task, offering a new perspective on using generative language models to assist discriminative visual models. \textbf{(2)} We propose to utilize the generative capability of LVLMs to produce a semantic token for pedestrians and design a semantic-guided interaction module leveraging the generated semantic token to enhance identity representations. \textbf{(3)} Experimental results show that, without requiring additional annotations, our method effectively improves the discriminability of identity features and achieves competitive results across multiple datasets.